Cranot/hugo-allways/content/ebooks/programming/languages/c++/index.md

 type: ebooks
 layout: programming-ebooks
 name: "C++"
-description: "Ebooks are a great way to start learning C++ programming, download and read your ebooks for C++ on any device, free & paid versions are both available."
+description: "Ebooks are one of the best ways to start learning C++ programming, being eco-friendly, widely available, rich in content, mobile and in cases free played an important role to be in our top suggestions."
 authors: ["All Ways to Study Team"]

 ---